 Lemieux Moves to the Owner’s Box

 On Sept.
-1, 1999, the NHL Board of Governors approved Mario Lemieux’s application to buy the Pittsburgh Penguins, the team that drafted him and who he became a superstar for.
+1, 1999, the NHL Board of Governors approved Mario Lemieux’s application to buy the Pittsburgh Penguins, the team that drafted him and for who he became a superstar.

 A little over a year later, on Dec.
-27, 2000, Lemieux becomes the first owner to ever play for his team when he comes out of retirement.
-He also joined Gordie Howe and Guy Lefleur as the only three players to skate in a game after they had been inducted into the Hockey Hall of Fame.
+27, 2000, Lemieux became the first owner to ever play for his team when he comes out of retirement.
+He also joined Gordie Howe and Guy Lefleur as the only three players to skate in a game after being inducted into the Hockey Hall of Fame.

 Morenz Returns to Montreal

 Hockey Hall of Famer Howie Morenz is considered one of the first major stars in the NHL.
 During his 11-season stint with the Montreal Canadiens, Morenz scored 253 goals and 401 points over 430 games.
 He helped the Canadiens win three Stanley Cup championships, and on an individual level, he won three Hart Trophies for being voted the league’s most valuable player.

 Just prior to the 1934-35 seasons, Morenz was traded to the defending Stanley Cup champion Chicago Blackhawks.
 He scored a career-low six goals in his first season with the Blackhawks before being traded to the New York Rangers midway through the 1935-36 season.